Sukii/OnContradictions/README.md

 i.e., that they should be identified with $R$ rather than with the countable integers.

-The method of indentifying rational numbers of the form $p/q$ with two-dimensional grid $(p,q)$ breaks the topological neighbourhood relationships, so in a sense it deconstructs it in different context misrpresenting it.
+The method of indentifying rational numbers of the form $p/q$ with two-dimensional grid $(p,q)$ breaks the topological neighbourhood relationships, so in a sense it deconstructs it in different context misrepresenting it.

 One of the essence of uncountability is the fact that one cannot find the next number in the ordered list and this fact is satisfied by both the set of rational numbers, $Q$ and the set of real numbers, $R$.